-- 14. In accordance with the Public Audit Act 25 of 2004 (PAA) and the general notice issued in terms thereof, I must audit and report on the usefulness and reliability of the reported performance against predetermined objectives for selected programmes development priorities presented in the annual performance report.
-The accounting officer is responsible for the preparation of the annual performance report. - 15.
-I selected the following programme presented in the annual performance report for the year ended 31 March 2023 for auditing.
-I selected a programme that measures the legislature's performance on its primary mandated functions and that are of significant national, community or public interest.
+14. In accordance with the Public Audit Act 25 of 2004 (PAA) and the general notice issued in terms thereof, I have a responsibility to report on the usefulness and reliability of the reported performance information against predetermined objectives for selected programmes presented in the annual performance report.
+I performed procedures to identify material findings but not to gather evidence to express assurance.